 Microform is always library use only.
 Microform that is available at the Hatcher Serials Desk is not checked out directly to you.
-It will always stay in your "Pending Requests" section of the ILLiad website, at the status "Microform at Serials Svcs - Call to Renew."
+It will always stay in your "Outstanding Requests" section of the ILLiad website, at the status "Microform at Serials Svcs - Call to Renew."

 Microform may be renewed by phone, email, or in person.
 Renewal via ILLiad is not available for microform, and you will never receive overdue notices for this format.
 You will receive courtesy notices with instructions on how to renew.

 If you do not return or renew your ILL book loan promptly, ILLiad will place a block on your Interlibrary Loan privileges.
 You will be prevented from requesting both loans and copies.
 You will also not be able to place renewal requests, or view the status of your requests.
 Once the overdue loan has been returned, your privileges will be reinstated.

 Why can't I find my requests under my account in Mirlyn?

 Unfortunately, Mirlyn (the University Library catalog) and ILLiad (the interlibrary loan system) do not currently share information.
 You have an account on MIRLYN for borrowing University-owned books, and a separate account on ILLiad to request ILL books, so you have to check each account separately.

 Why did I get a book if I requested an article?
 A microfilm instead of a book?

 The format of what you receive depends on both the nature of your request and the policies of the lending institution.
 Libraries will occasionally send entire volumes if an article exceeds copy limits or copyright limitations.

 Similarly, libraries will sometimes only allow us to borrow items on microform.
 This often includes the following:

 - Older monographs